flitzmo-hso/Leitsteuerung_Panel/README.md

 # Leitsteuerung - Panel

-This is the git repository of the agv control panel. <br>
+This is the git repo of the agv control system.
+The project has launched in 2020 (Summer semester) as part of the innovation project (<a href="https://www.hs-offenburg.de/">University of Applied Sciences Offenburg</a>).
+Academic supervisor:  <a href="https://imla.hs-offenburg.de/personen/prof-dr-ing-theo-lutz/">Prof. Dr.-Ing.
+Theo Lutz</a>

 ### Installation instructions